ChristopherPeacock/OptiCrawl/README.md

 ### 📊 Comprehensive Data Extraction
 - Email extraction from multiple page elements
-- Phone number identification across various formats
-- Company information and contact details
-- Social media profiles and professional networks

-### 💼 CRM Integration
-- Export leads directly to popular CRM platforms
-- Custom CSV and Excel exports
-- Data normalization and deduplication

-### ⚙️ Automation Tools
-- Scheduled crawling operations
-- Custom workflow triggers
-- Email notification system for completed operations

-### 🛡️ Compliance Features
-- GDPR-friendly data collection
-- Built-in compliance checkers
-- Automatic data retention policies

 ### 🔎 Recon
 - Takes in URl and does a full recon look up on customer
-- crawls every URL on there page and gathers intel
+- Crawls every URL on there page and gathers intel
-- filters out Linkedin URLS, champion emails,
+- Collects Company information and contact details
+- Buisness media profiles and professional networks
-- make a JSON report and a mark down report for a LLM to ingest
+- JSON report and a mark down report for a LLM to ingest presented in a folder on your desktop

 ---